 What is that?
 A caramel shake with caramel brulee in the background?

-I'm going to discuss both the products and the business opportunity, however, the main focus will be the opportunity.
-I'll explain who Isagenix is, how they work and I'll also go into the specifics regarding compensation, recruitment, sales and of course… whether it's a pyramid scheme.
+I'm going to discuss both the products and the business opportunity.
+I'll explain who Isagenix is, how they work, and I'll also go into the specifics around their compensation plan, recruitment, sales, and of course… whether it's a pyramid scheme.

-I'll also discuss the products because let's face it, your success as a distributor depends heavily on the products you're selling.
-If the products are ineffective or no good, your ability to build the business and life you want will be difficult.
+Of course, I'll also discuss the Isagenix products because, let's face it, your success as a distributor depends on the products you're selling.
+If the products are no good, your ability to promote them will be difficult.